kr1shn-dll/XII-Project/README.md

 # The Continental hotel management tool

 This is a simple school cs project for my grade 12 board examinations.
-If you want to use this for your school project or anythign then feel free to do so
+If you want to use this for your school project or anything then feel free to do so

 ## Deployment